 Chronic pain, also called ongoing pain or long-term pain, is pain that lasts longer than 3 months.
 It is often described as pain that does not go away as expected after an injury or illness.
 Read more about chronic pain.

-Are pain relief medications helpful?
+- Are pain relief medicines helpful?

 Treating chronic pain is complex.
 Treatment usually won’t make the pain go away.
 Instead, the aim of treatment is to find ways to reduce the impact pain has on your life.

-Commonly used pain relief medications are a useful option for treating short-term (acute) pain, but they are not very effective in treating chronic pain and when used long term, can have more side effects.
-However, there are some medications that can be used alongside physiotherapy, exercise, balanced diet, relaxation and different ways of thinking and responding to pain.
+Commonly used pain relief medicines are a useful option for treating short-term (acute) pain, but they are not very effective in treating chronic pain and when used long term, can have more side effects.
+However, there are some medicines that can be used alongside physiotherapy, exercise, balanced diet, relaxation and different ways of thinking and responding to pain.
 Read more about reducing chronic pain – what you can do to help yourself.

 |Paracetamol||Paracetamol is used to treat mild-to-moderate pain.
 For some types of chronic or long-term pain, taking paracetamol at regular set times is likely to be most helpful.